Linde (NYSE:LIN) Updates FY 2022 Earnings Guidance

-A number of research analysts recently issued reports on the company.
-Zacks Investment Research upgraded Linde from a sell rating to a hold rating and set a $312.00 price objective for the company in a report on Monday, February 14th.
-UBS Group reiterated a buy rating on shares of Linde in a report on Tuesday, November 2nd.
-Jefferies Financial Group assumed coverage on Linde in a report on Tuesday, February 8th.
-They set a buy rating and a $390.00 price objective for the company.
-Citigroup raised their price target on Linde from $381.00 to $400.00 in a research note on Tuesday, January 11th.
-Finally, Deutsche Bank Aktiengesellschaft raised their price target on Linde from $360.00 to $370.00 in a research note on Friday, February 11th.
-Four research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of $359.76.
+Several equities analysts have weighed in on the company.
+Wells Fargo & Company raised their price objective on Linde from $360.00 to $365.00 and gave the company an overweight rating in a research note on Friday, October 29th.
+Morgan Stanley raised their price objective on Linde from $330.00 to $365.00 and gave the company an overweight rating in a research note on Tuesday, January 11th.
+UBS Group restated a buy rating on shares of Linde in a research note on Tuesday, November 2nd.
+Wolfe Research upgraded Linde from a peer perform rating to an outperform rating and lifted their target price for the stock from $338.00 to $404.00 in a research note on Thursday, December 9th.
+Finally, HSBC lifted their target price on Linde from $366.00 to $382.00 and gave the stock a buy rating in a research note on Friday, February 18th.
+Four investment analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company.
+According to data from MarketBeat, Linde has a consensus rating of Buy and a consensus target price of $359.76.

-Large investors have recently added to or reduced their stakes in the stock.
-Morgan Stanley raised its holdings in Linde by 17.2% in the 2nd quarter.
-Morgan Stanley now owns 1,973,012 shares of the basic materials company’s stock valued at $570,398,000 after acquiring an additional 289,664 shares in the last quarter.
-Thrivent Financial for Lutherans raised its holdings in Linde by 37.5% in the 4th quarter.
-Thrivent Financial for Lutherans now owns 108,253 shares of the basic materials company’s stock valued at $37,440,000 after acquiring an additional 29,527 shares in the last quarter.
-NewEdge Advisors LLC raised its holdings in Linde by 64.0% in the 4th quarter.
-NewEdge Advisors LLC now owns 16,885 shares of the basic materials company’s stock valued at $5,850,000 after acquiring an additional 6,592 shares in the last quarter.
-Glenmede Trust Co.
-NA raised its holdings in Linde by 5.3% in the 4th quarter.
-Glenmede Trust Co.
-NA now owns 11,339 shares of the basic materials company’s stock valued at $3,927,000 after acquiring an additional 573 shares in the last quarter.
-Finally, Integrated Wealth Concepts LLC raised its holdings in Linde by 10.4% in the 4th quarter.
-Integrated Wealth Concepts LLC now owns 8,364 shares of the basic materials company’s stock valued at $2,897,000 after acquiring an additional 785 shares in the last quarter.
-70.90% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the company.
+Vident Investment Advisory LLC boosted its holdings in shares of Linde by 21.2% in the 4th quarter.
+Vident Investment Advisory LLC now owns 3,453 shares of the basic materials company’s stock worth $1,194,000 after purchasing an additional 605 shares in the last quarter.
+Paradigm Financial Partners LLC purchased a new position in shares of Linde in the 4th quarter worth about $283,000.
+EP Wealth Advisors LLC boosted its holdings in shares of Linde by 115.0% in the 4th quarter.
+EP Wealth Advisors LLC now owns 2,681 shares of the basic materials company’s stock worth $929,000 after purchasing an additional 1,434 shares in the last quarter.
+NewEdge Advisors LLC boosted its holdings in shares of Linde by 64.0% in the 4th quarter.
+NewEdge Advisors LLC now owns 16,885 shares of the basic materials company’s stock worth $5,850,000 after purchasing an additional 6,592 shares in the last quarter.
+Finally, Toroso Investments LLC boosted its holdings in shares of Linde by 48.5% in the 4th quarter.
+Toroso Investments LLC now owns 6,083 shares of the basic materials company’s stock worth $2,107,000 after purchasing an additional 1,988 shares in the last quarter.
+70.90% of the stock is currently owned by hedge funds and other institutional investors.

 Linde Plc engages in the production and distribution of industrial gases.
 It operates through the following segments: Americas; Europe, Middle East, and Africa (EMEA); Asia and South Pacific (APAC); Engineering; and Other.
 The America segment operates production facilities in the U.S., Canada, Mexico, and Brazil.